Question: What stops Target from telling that you’re pregnant?

 The recent New York Times feature How Companies Learn Your Secrets caused a stir.
 Investigative reporter Charles Duhigg details conversations he had with data analysts and statisticians about what marketing gold they can divine from shoppers’ buying habits, and how one department store then seemed to shut down the dialogue.

 The case in point was the ability to statistically predict pregnancy.
 Duhigg and looked into the enormous business potential for retailers if they could work out — from shifts in buying patterns — that individual customers were in the early stages of pregnancy.
 One retail analyst said “We knew that if we could identify them in their second trimester, there’s a good chance we could capture them for years”.
 Insiders admitted to developing and testing a “pregnancy prediction” score but it remains unclear to what extent such tools are used in practice with real data.

 This is pretty heady stuff, on the leading edge of Big Data analytics.
 Many seem paralysed wondering about what to do about it.

 Charles Duhigg’s NYT feature ends on a note of resignation, and I get the impression from scanning blog posts on this matter that many people — especially in the largely unregulated United States — are feeling powerless to do anything about this.
 Yet they should take heart from existing privacy law, at least in places like Australia with OECD-based data protection legislation, it’s pretty clear for anyone who actually reads the rules, that for a department store to work out and record that someone is pregnant is likely be unlawful.

-A look at how Australia regulates privacy
+Analysis: A detailed look at how Australia regulates privacy

 Personal Information is defined in the Act as: